 - Exceptional Circumstances Relief Payment (repealed 1 July 2014);

-To extend secondary benefits to recipients of DFISA-like payments, whose income support payments are reduced to nil because of the adjusted disability pension:
+To extend secondary benefits to recipients of DFISA-like payments, whose income support payments were reduced to nil because of the adjusted disability pension:

-- Financial payment that is equivalent to any amount that would have been payable to a person if the person had received the primary payment; and
+- financial payment that was equivalent to any amount that would have been payable to a person if the person had received the primary payment; and

 - disability pensions paid under Parts II or IV of the VEA (other than a pension that was payable under section 30 to a dependant of the a deceased veteran);

-- dependant pension, which is a small frozen amount paid to dependants of disability pensioners, not granted since 1986;
+- dependant pension, which was a small frozen amount paid to dependants of disability pensioners (repealed in 2009);

 - permanent impairment payments and special rate disability pension paid under the MRCA.

-The amount of DFISA-like payment is calculated in the same way as the calculation for DFISA.
-It is the difference between the person's rate of income support payment and what the rate would be if adjusted disability pension were exempt from the assessment, but included in the calculation of any rent assistance entitlement.
+The amount of DFISA-like payment was calculated in the same way as the calculation for DFISA.
+It was the difference between the person's rate of income support payment and what the rate would be if adjusted disability pension were exempt from the assessment, but included in the calculation of any rent assistance entitlement.

 Current Eligibility Criteria

-DFISA-like payments may be payable to a person who is receiving or is eligible to receive income support payments from DEST if their payment is reduced because of the inclusion of adjusted disability pension in the assessment.
+DFISA-like payments were payable to a person who was receiving or was eligible to receive income support payments from DEST if their payment was reduced because of the inclusion of adjusted disability pension in the assessment.

-Since 1 July 2014, the Department of Agriculture’s Farm Household Allowance, paid by DHS, does not include adjusted disability pension in the income test of the Farm Household Allowance and thus there is no DFISA-like payment.
+Since 1 July 2014, the former Department of Agriculture’s Farm Household Allowance, paid by DHS/Centrelink, did not include adjusted disability pension in the income test of the Farm Household Allowance and thus there was no DFISA-like payment.